No one regards what is before his feet; we all gaze at the stars.

 Guy backed the right horse; he left subLogic to join Artwick’s appropriately named Bruce Artwick Organization, which had walked away with the crown jewel of the old subLogic simulation empire: the contract to make Microsoft Flight Simulator for MS-DOS and the Macintosh.
 He worked on those programs for a brief while, then convinced Artwick and Microsoft to let him make Space Simulator.

 The fact was, Guy’s bona fides as an expert in winged flight weren’t quite up to those of Bruce Artwick or Stu Moment.
-He had duly attempted to qualify for a pilot’s license back in the 1980s, thus conforming to what had become something of a subLogic tradition, but he nearly lost control of his airplane when he soloed for the first time.
+He had duly attempted to qualify for a pilot’s license back in the 1980s, thus conforming to what had become something of a subLogic tradition, but his airplane nearly spun out of control when he was practicing stalls one night.
 “He managed to recover, but never flew a plane again after that,” remembers a friend.

 Guy’s real passion was astronomy.
 Heaven in the metaphorical and literal sense was one to him: few things moved him more than a clear night sky full of stars.
 It had all begun when he was fifteen years old and happened to look up on just such a perfect night: